michael-basil/michael-basil.github.io/health.md

 ## How did I Evolve to be healthy?

-***Mindset recalibration.***  Our thoughts, actions, and desires are shaped and driven by the attitues and metaphors in our conceptual system.
+***Mindset recalibration.***  Our thoughts, actions, and desires are shaped and driven by the attitudes and metaphors in our conceptual system.

 ### Previous